HMS M33

 HMS M33 is an of the Royal Navy.
 Built in 1915, she saw active service in the Mediterranean during the First World War and in Russia during the Allied Intervention in 1919.
 She was used subsequently as a mine-laying training ship, fuelling hulk, boom defence workshop and floating office, being renamed HMS Minerva and Hulk C23 during her long life.
 She passed to Hampshire County Council in the 1980s and was then handed over to the National Museum of the Royal Navy in 2014.
 A programme of conservation was undertaken to enable her to be opened to the public.
 HMS M33 is located within Portsmouth Historic Dockyard and opened to visitors on 7 August 2015 following a service of dedication.
 She is one of only three surviving Royal Navy warships of the First World War and the only surviving Allied ship that took part in the Gallipoli Campaign.

 Construction

+M33 was built as part of the rapid ship construction campaign following the outbreak of the First World War by Harland & Wolff, Belfast.
+The design of the M29-class monitors were provided by Assistant Constructor Charles Lillicrap for a simple plan for five monitors to carry two guns, as a modified design from the M15-class monitor.